Skip to content

 A pastor and community activist, Harrell was surrounded by more than 300 elected officials, pastors, community activists and residents who endorsed him for the seat in the March 2026 Democratic Primary election at a press conference at MacArthur’s Restaurant, 5412 W. Madison Street in Chicago.

-Harrell vowed to fight for the needs of “every resident” in the 8th District which has been represented by Ford since 2007, and includes Chicago’s West Side and Austin neighborhoods, and the suburban areas of Berwyn, Broadview, Cicero, Countryside, Forest Park, Hopkins, LaGrange, LaGrange Park, North Riverside, Oak Park, Westchester and Western Springs.
+Harrell vowed to fight for the needs of “every resident” in the 8th District which has been represented by Ford since 2007, and includes Chicago’s West Side and Austin neighborhoods, and the suburban areas of Berwyn, Broadview, Cicero, Countryside, Forest Park, Hopkins, LaGrange, LaGrange Park, Lyons, North Riverside, Oak Park, Westchester and Western Springs.

 “I want you to know that when you send me to Springfield.
-I’m not going to mismanage, I’m not going to misappropriate and I’m not going to mishandle the people’s message down state.
+I’m not going to mismanage, I’m not going to misappropriate, and I’m not going to mishandle the people’s message downstate.
 Listen, I’m not a politician.
 Come on.
 I’m just a preacher who’s getting into politics because I’m sick and tired of being sick and tired.
 I’m sick and tired of those who are walking around our community, ex-offenders can’t get jobs,” Harrell vowed.

 John Harrell announces his candidacy on Monday, August 11, 2025 for the 8th Illinois Legislative District House Seat in the March 2026 Democratic Primary election, surrounded by community leaders, pastors, activists and elected officials.
 Photo courtesy of John Harrell campaign